google/WebFundamentals/src/content/en/updates/2017/04/getinstalledrelatedapps.md

 This API is not available directly to the service worker so it is not possible to de-duplicate notifications as they arrive at your service worker.

-### Detecting if your PWA is installed from a native app
+### Detect if your PWA is installed from a native app

 If the user has installed your Progressive Web App through the old Add to Homescreen method (i.e, in anything prior to Chrome 58) then it is not